Frequently Asked Questions

 Other Considerations

-Lastly, as you consider investing your time and money in yourself by going to therapy, it is helpful to know that every couple months I am out of the office for 1-2 weeks at a time, totaling about 10 weeks of office closure per year.
+Lastly, as you consider investing your time and money in yourself by going to therapy, it is helpful to know that every couple of months I am out of the office for about a week at a time, totaling about 9 weeks of office closure per year.
 In addition, clients typically cancel 3-8 sessions per year due to travel, illness, and scheduling conflicts.
-Due to these missed sessions, a commitment to weekly meetings actually comes out, on average, to meeting about 3x/month.
+Due to these missed sessions, a commitment to weekly meetings usually comes out, on average, to meeting about 3x/month.

 What will the process of starting therapy be like?
 And how long will therapy last?

 If you decide to schedule an initial intake appointment, that first appointment will last 60 minutes.
-I will send you an invitation to sign up for the Client Portal and complete intake paperwork, which must be done 24 hours before your appointment.
-After your first appointment, all following appointments will be 50 minutes long.
+I’ll send you an invitation to create a Client Portal account and fill out intake paperwork, which must be completed 24 hours before your appointment.
+After your first appointment, future appointments will be 50 minutes long.

 Can I come to therapy on a biweekly or monthly basis?

-Given the concerns my clients typically bring to therapy, I’ve found weekly sessions to be clinically appropriate and most beneficial for at least the first 4-6 months of therapy.
-Most of my clients feel it is appropriate to come weekly until they are ready to end therapy altogether.
-However, if after 4+ months of meeting weekly a client and I agree it may be appropriate to reduce frequency of sessions, we explore the pros and cons and arrive at a decision that feels right.
+This is a hard question to answer, because everyone’s needs are different.
+The short answer is maybe, but not to start.
+Given the concerns my clients typically bring to therapy (and that you likely will, too, if my website resonates with you), I’ve found weekly sessions to be clinically appropriate and most beneficial for at least the first 3-4 months of therapy.
+Many of my clients continue to come weekly until they are ready to end therapy altogether.
+However, others reach a point at which it’s both clinically appropriate and more sustainable in their routine to come biweekly.
 If a client has been coming to therapy biweekly and feels ready for another reduction in frequency, we can schedule sessions on an as-needed basis, depending on availability.
 This is rare, however, as clients are typically ready to discontinue therapy altogether by that time.

 I strongly encourage potential clients who are interested in biweekly or monthly therapy primarily due to financial constraints to begin therapy with a therapist who provides services at a rate that would not create hardship to attend on a more regular basis, in case more frequent sessions are needed to make the progress they desire.
 Since therapy is not a quick fix, but usually a slow and deeply personal process, this maximizes clients’ freedom and flexibility to attend and eventually discontinue therapy on a timeline that aligns with their true needs, rather than experiencing financial pressure to end therapy before they are ready.
-That being said, I truly understand that affordable care is increasingly difficult to access within our current healthcare system.
-Open Path Collective is one available resource that helps connect clients with therapists who are able to provide services at a cost of $40–$70 per session.
+That said, I know that affordable care is increasingly difficult to access within our very flawed healthcare system.
+Open Path Collective is one available resource that helps connect clients with therapists who are able to provide services at a cost of $30-$70 per session.

 What else do I need to know before I come?